boldlink/terraform-AWS-rds/README.md

 This template creates a database instance running on mysql version 8.0.13, port 3306 and a database subnet group.

+### Why choose this module over the standard resouces
+- Validated configurations: The default and custom configurations included in this module have been validated by Chekov, which is an open-source tool used for automated cloud security posture management.
+This ensures that the configurations adhere to best practices and security standards, reducing the risk of misconfiguration and security vulnerabilities.

+- Ease of use: This module includes several examples demonstrating different usage scenarios, making it easier for users to understand and use.
+It also abstracts the complexity of creating and configuring multiple resources required for an RDS instance, making it simpler and quicker to create and manage RDS instances.

+- Time-saving: By using this module, most of the resources and features required for creating and managing RDS instances are already included.
+This saves time for developers and system administrators who would otherwise need to spend time creating and configuring the resources manually.

+- Well-configured IAM permissions: The module has well-configured IAM permissions for some of the features, which helps to ensure that users have the appropriate level of access to the resources they need.
+This reduces the risk of unauthorized access or misconfigured permissions, which can lead to security breaches.

 Examples available [here](./examples)

 ## Usage